amirfhg/patent_embeddings/README.md

 I also establish that there is a link between innovation trends and patent value.

 # Embedding Technique
 I use sentence transformers (HuggingFace model "all-mpnet-base-v2") to vectorize the title and abstract of US public companies granted patents.
+Granted patent data, including abstracts, are collected from PatentsView at https://patentsview.org/download/data-download-tables.
 The result is a vector database of hundreds of thousands of patents, each being a 768-dimensional vector in embedding space.

 The code in 'vectorize_patent_abstract.py' shows how I vectorize patent  abstracts in the sample.